alikafridi/problems_worth_solving/Readme.md

 #####Deal with problems that arise from increased life expectancy.
 Ex.
 Reduced # of jobs, increased food necessities, less physical space, etc.
 #####Ending discrimination against any group of people
 #####Predicting natural disasters.
 Also building ways to prevent damage from them and reacting faster to help with aid
+#####Increase human productivity by reducing time we spend on mindless tasks or doing nothing.
+(Potential areas: waiting in lines, wasting time doing things that could be automated, traveling, sleeping)